filipecalasans/realTimePlot/README.md

 We simulate a stream of points coming in real time in the **timerEvent**, which runs at the periodicity of **SAMPLE_GENERATION_PERIOD** ms.

-You might want to check the file MainWindow.ui to see how we placed the **PlotAre** component to the MainWindow.
+You might want to check the file MainWindow.ui to see how we placed the **PlotArea** component to the MainWindow.
 However, if you need a more dynamic layout you might want to instantiate it programmatically.

 ```c++
 #include "mainwindow.h"